nodejs/node/doc/api/cluster.md

 added: v0.7.7
 -->

-* `callback` {Function} called when all workers are disconnected and handles are closed
+* `callback` {Function} Called when all workers are disconnected and handles are closed.

 Calls `.disconnect()` on each worker in `cluster.workers`.